Tana Adelana: Early life

-Tana Adelana was born into a traditional Catholic royal family in the 1980s.
-The last in a family of ten.
+Adelana was born into a traditional Catholic royal family in the 1980s.
+She is the last born in a family of ten.
 She attended Treasure Land Nursery and Primary School in Surulere for her primary education, and St. Francis Catholic Secondary School in Idimu, Lagos.
 She is an Igbo girl from Nara Unateze in Nkanu East LGA of Enugu State.
-Her father is no longer alive.
+Her father died in 2022.

 Education

 Tana graduated from the University of Lagos Nigeria where she obtained a B.Sc. in Urban and Regional Planning.
-Thereafter a diploma certificate in makeup and style from the makeup art school London (South African campus).
+Thereafter, she attained a diploma certificate in makeup and style from the makeup art school London (South African campus).
 She later attended the Metropolitan School of Business and Management United Kingdom and earned a special executive master's certificate in Leadership and Management from the Metropolitan.